PEKennedy/NLP-Cuneiform/README.md

     - conda deactivate  --To exit
  - Docker (Needs admin privilages)
     - Install docker desktop, create account, launch
-    - Navigate to dir with dockerfile
+    - Navigate to dir with Dockerfile
     - docker build -t imagename .
     - docker run -p 8888:8888 imagename

 ## Usage
-- Prior to running the dataset must be unzipped, its located in the dataset folder, and is called Model.zip
+- Prior to running the dataset must be unzipped, it's located in the dataset folder, and is called Model.zip.
+The folder's name should remain Model
 - To run the baseline and benchmark classifiers, create a `/Predictions` folder, and use `./classify.sh` then `./score.sh`.
 This will build and score all the baseline and benchmark classifiers.
-The Powershell files are equivalent to the bash files.
 - To train or score a specific benchmark or baseline, check classify_benchmark.py for the parameters, and the shell files for examples of the commands themselves.
 - To train the RNN model: